Executive Summary

 And here's the malicious part of the workflow:

-- Dumps ALL repository secrets to $_R environment variable
+if: always()) - Dumps all repository secrets to the

-- Attempts HTTPS POST to C2 server (primary channel)
+- Attempts HTTPS POST to the C2 server (primary channel)

 - Falls back to DNS tunneling if HTTPS fails (after 9s)